Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-This low-key French Drama tries to answer this very question with a thought-provoking take on zombie genre.
+This low-key French drama tries to answer this very question with a thought-provoking take on the zombie genre.
 It’s unlike anything else out there.
 There aren’t any violent, rotten zombies here, so if you are expecting some gore and heart-stopping moments, you might as well skip to the next entry.

 They are dead, but still alive somehow.
 They don’t swoop down on people or bite them.
 The first thing they do is to go back and resume their life as if nothing has happened.
 They are slightly distorted though.

-They Came Back truly reflect the plight of those remaining unaffected people as it showcases how life changes once your loved ones change forever.
-I had my doubts, but this French drama convinced me that resurrection of dead is definitely not a good thing.
+They Came Back truly reflects the plight of those remaining unaffected people as it showcases how life changes once your loved ones change forever.
+I had my doubts, but this French movie convinced me that the resurrection of the dead is definitely not a good thing.

 Dawn of the Dead (2004) - A Remake Of The Original

 Dawn Of The Dead is the remake of original movie with a few changes.
 The shuffling, lumbering zombies you saw in the original take are replaced by fast and smart ones in this remake.

 You feel tensed watching a group of survivors trying to keep zombies at bay.
 They hide in malls, houses and small shops hoping that they won’t be the next victim while learning to live as a group.
 It’s a complex set of relationships, which leads to some intriguing results.